 WHAT ARE HUMAN RIGHTS?

-Human rights are those activities, conditions, and freedoms that all human beings are entitled to enjoy, by virtue of their humanity.
+Every human being is entitled to protection of, and respect for, their fundamental rights and freedoms.
+Human rights are those activities, conditions, and privileges that all human beings deserve to enjoy, by virtue of their humanity.
 They include civil, political, economic, social and cultural rights.
-Human rights are inherent, inalienable, interdependent, and indivisible, meaning they cannot be granted or taken away, the enjoyment of one right affects the enjoyment of others, and they must all be respected.
+Human rights are inherent, inalienable, interdependent, and indivisible.
+This means we have these rights no matter what, the enjoyment of one right affects the enjoyment of others, and every human right must be respected.

-However, only governments are in a position to put in place the laws and policies necessary for protection of human rights and to regulate private and public practices that impact individuals’ enjoyment of those rights.
-Therefore, we think of national governments (“states”) as the guarantors, or violators, of human rights.
+Based on their international commitments, governments are required to put in place the laws and policies necessary for protection of human rights and to regulate private and public practices that impact individuals’ enjoyment of those rights.
+Therefore, we think of national governments (“States”) as the guarantors, or violators, of human rights.

 These intergovernmental organizations then prepared non-binding declarations or binding treaties which spelled out the specific liberties understood to be human rights, including the Universal Declaration of Human Rights, American Declaration of the Rights and Duties of Man, and the European Convention for the Protection of Human Rights and Fundamental Freedoms.
 By the end of the 1950s, these three systems (United Nations, Inter-American and European) had each established mechanisms for the promotion and protection of human rights, which included the (former) UN Commission on Human Rights, the Inter-American Commission on Human Rights, the (former) European Commission of Human Rights, and the European Court of Human Rights.